Pymble

 While Pymble retains a healthy unemployment rate of 3.5%, recent employment declines have impacted its national performance ranking

-Pymble has a highly educated workforce.
-In the technology sector specifically, it has notable representation with an unemployment rate of 3.5%.
+Pymble has a highly educated workforce with notable representation in the technology sector.
+Its unemployment rate is 3.5%.

-As of June 2025, there are 9,560 residents employed in Pymble, which is 0.7% lower than Greater Sydney's unemployment rate of 4.2%.
-The workforce participation rate in Pymble stands at 64.8%, slightly higher than Greater Sydney's rate of 60.0%.
-The leading employment industries among residents are professional & technical, health care & social assistance, and finance & insurance.
-Pymble shows strong specialization in professional & technical services with an employment share that is 1.6 times the regional level.
+As of June 2025, 9,560 residents are employed while the unemployment rate is 0.7% lower than Greater Sydney's rate of 4.2%.
+Workforce participation stands at 64.8%, slightly higher than Greater Sydney's 60.0%.
+Major employment industries include professional & technical services, health care & social assistance, and finance & insurance.
+Pymble shows strong specialization in professional & technical services with an employment share 1.6 times the regional average.

 Conversely, construction has lower representation at 5.2% compared to the regional average of 8.6%.
-The predominantly residential area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, Pymble's labour force decreased by 0.3%, while employment declined by 1.1%, resulting in an unemployment rate rise of 0.8 percentage points.
-In contrast, Greater Sydney recorded employment growth of 2.6% and labour force growth of 2.9%, with a smaller increase in unemployment by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project that over five years, national employment will expand by 6.6% and over ten years by 13.7%.
-Applying these projections to Pymble's employment mix suggests local growth of approximately 7.6% over five years and 15.2% over ten years.
+The area offers limited local employment opportunities as indicated by the difference between Census working population and resident population.
+Between June 2024 and June 2025, Pymble's labour force decreased by 0.3% while employment declined by 1.1%, leading to an unemployment rate rise of 0.8 percentage points.
+Meanwhile, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%, with a smaller increase in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Pymble's employment mix suggests potential local growth of approximately 7.6% over five years and 15.2% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment